The Importance of Visual Imagination in Learning

 Dual coding theory suggests that these two ways of storing information operate independently of each other but that they can also interact to enhance learning and memory potential.
-Perhaps this helps to explain why mental imagery can help some students improve their literacy skills through the use of visual memory to recall specific words on a page.
+Perhaps this helps explain why mental imagery can help some students improve their literacy skills through visual memory to recall specific words on a page.

-The theory also suggests that there are at least two ways we can store information; that is, in the absence of visuals there are still verbal strategies.
+The theory also suggests that there are at least two ways we can store information; in the absence of visuals, there are still verbal strategies.

 This is an important distinction for the aphantasic learner who cannot rely on visual memory or information due to the absence of mental imagery; and who is, perhaps, more likely to rely on verbal strategies when acquiring new skills.

-Further investigation into the aphantasic learner might point to some new answers.
+There may be other methods not yet realized, and further investigation into the aphantasic learner might actually point to some new answers on how we learn.

-We’re willing to bet that the findings could be quite mind-bending and eye-opening, puns-intended.
+I am willing to bet the findings could be pretty mind-bending and eye-opening, puns-intended.

-The more we aphantasics understand how our thinking and thought processes differ, the more likely we will identify alternative strategies that work for our unique experience.
+The more aphantasics understand how their thinking and thought processes differ, the more likely they are to identify alternative strategies that work for their unique learning experience.

 There is no one-size-fits-all way of learning something new.
-That is why the Aphantasia Network is dedicated to exploring a whole host of unique learning strategies for the aphantasic learner.
+That is why the Aphantasia Network is dedicated to exploring a host of learning strategies for the aphantasic learner.